1964 Australian Drivers' Championship

-The 1964 Australian Drivers' Championship was open to drivers of Racing Cars complying with either the Australian National Formula or with the Australian 1½ Litre Formula.
+The 1964 Australian Drivers' Championship was an Australian motor racing competition for Racing Cars complying with either the Australian National Formula or with the Australian 1½ Litre Formula.
+The winning driver was awarded the CAMS Gold Star and the title of Australian Champion Driver.
+It was the eight Australian Drivers' Championship to be awarded by the Confederation of Australian Motor Sport.

+The championship was won by Bib Stillwell driving a Repco Brabham BT4 Climax.

+Schedule

-The title was contested over a five-round series.
+The championship was contested over five races.